The following are the shielding fabrics and materials that I have used and recommend for your home.

 Copper Wire Mesh

 8.)
 Windows are often where the most RF gets into a room or building.
-Some of the better window screening solutions are RadioClear and Signal Protect (you get a 10% discount with the code EMFA-10 at checkout).
+Some of the better window screening solutions are RadioClear and Signal Protect (here is purchase information for Signal Protect through SLT).
 Both are very transparent and have high shielding ability.
 The easiest window solution to implement is ScotchTint because it has adhesive and comes in a wider roll.
 It provides less RF shielding than the other two options though.
 Gila Privacy Mirrored Window Film as provides RF reduction, as seen in this video.
 If you have a high RF environment because of antennas outside of your home/building, you may want to also hang some sheets of the Swiss Shield Naturell Fabric I list above.
 Make sure you measure before and after to see if the shielding is producing the desired effect.
 You can learn more about the meters necessary to do this here.

 9.)
 Y-Shield Paint is a popular option for RF reduction.
-However, I rarely recommend it.
-This is partly because I know of multiple people who have used it and their ES symptoms got much worse.
+However, it is not always the best RF shielding solution.
+I say this because I know of multiple people who have used it and their ES symptoms got worse.
 They had to pay a company to professionally remove the paint (using a water-blasting technique such as what this company provides).
 The reason for this likely had to do with the house not being properly grounded or poor quality wiring.
 The electric fields and EMI were then reflected back into the area where the paint was used.
 Once the Y-Shield paint was removed, the clients felt better the next day.
 If you have an older home with a poor electrical wiring system, I would advise against this paint and use fabrics or a bed canopy.